 Species observed in the water meadows this year:

-Look out for our BioBlitz in summer 2022, when for a 24h period, there will be a race against the clock to find as many species as possible in the Crankles and No Mans Meadow.
+Look out for our BioBlitz over two days in May 2022, when there will be a race against the clock to find as many species as possible in the Crankles and No Mans Meadow.
 Will we get a thousand for the 1000 years of the Abbey of St Edmund??

 BWMG biodiversity survey 2020